PigeonProtocolConsortium/pigeon-spec/message_format.md

 ### Parts of a Header

-A header is the first part of a message and contains 5 subsections:
+A header is the first part of a message and contains 5 subsections.
+Each of these sections will be explained in further detail in the sections that follow:

- 1. `author`: A
- 1. `depth`:
- 1. `kind`:
- 1. `lipmaa`:
- 1. `prev`:
+ 1. `author`: A user multihash indicating the author of the message.
+The public key will be used to verify the signature (found in the footer)
+ 1. `depth`: The order number of the current message.
+Since feeds are append-only, this number will only increase.
+The `depth` field ensures unique message signatures, even for successive duplicate messages.
+ 1. `kind`: Used by applications to determine the intent or "shape" of a message.
+ 1. `lipmaa`: A [lipmaa link](https://github.com/AljoschaMeyer/bamboo#links-and-entry-verification).
+Points to a previous message multihash in the same feed that is computed using a [special function](https://kodu.ut.ee/~lipmaa/papers/thesis/thesis.pdf).
+Some day, this will allow for partial verification of feeds.
+The field is currently required and verified for correctness, but it is not used in any clients.
+ 1. `prev`: The multihash of the previous message in the feed.
+Required for verifying the authenticity of a feed.

+**Header entries must follow the order specified above.**

 ### Line 1: `Author`

 EXAMPLE:

 ```
-author @MF312A76JV8S1XWCHV1XR6ANRDMPAT2G5K8PZTGKWV354PR82CD0.ed25519
+author USER.4CZHSZAH8473YPHP1F1DR5ZVCRKEA4Q0BY18NMXYE14NZ0XV2PGG
 ```

 The first line of a Pigeon message header is the `author` entry.

 Every Pigeon database has an "identity".
 An identity is an ED25519 key pair that prevents tampering by parties other than the database owner.
-An identity is publicly referenced using a "multihash".
-In the example above, the identity multihash was `@MF312A76JV8S1XWCHV1XR6ANRDMPAT2G5K8PZTGKWV354PR82CD0.ed25519`.
+In the example above, the identity multihash was `USER.4CZHSZAH8473YPHP1F1DR5ZVCRKEA4Q0BY18NMXYE14NZ0XV2PGG`.

 The steps to generate a valid identity are:

 1. Perform [Crockford Base32 encoding](https://www.crockford.com/base32.html) on an ED25519 public key.
-2. Add an `@` symbol to the beginning of the string from step 1.
+2. Concatenate the characters `FEED.` to the beginning of the string from step 1.
-3. Add a `.ed25519` string to the end of the string from step 2.

 ### Line 2: `Kind`